-sign and description of vessel

-Type and amount of gear and other equipment used Vemco VR2 receivers, V7-2L and V9-6L transmitters
+Vemco VR2 receivers, V7-2L and V9-6L transmitters N/A

-Details of any collaborating N/A

-countries

 During 2006 - 2008 Atlantic salmon smolts and kelts have been tagged with acoustic transmitters and released during April and May from Conne River, with smolts only being released at Little River in 2007 and 2008.
 The objectives were to determine movements and migration patterns throughout the Bay d'Espoir fiord, and obtain insight into the initial survival and residency time of both life history stages and compare patterns across years.
 This past year (2008), an additional 30 smolts and 8 kelt were tagged at Conne River with 20 smolts released from Little River.
 A total of 28 Vemco VR2 receivers were again positioned at various locations throughout Bay d'Espoir.
 This year several receivers were located in more distant areas outside of the Bay d'Espoir fiord.
 Extended areas included Dragon Bay (west of McCallum), Round Harbour (south coast of Long Island) and several positioned along the Connaigre Peninsula past Hermitage that could potentially extend tracking coverage upwards of 65 km from the point of release.